umarhassan-mitodl/21m.380-spring-2016/content/pages/syllabus.md

 Description
 -----------

-In this course, you will learn how to build sounds and sound effects from scratch, using the open-source graphical programming environment [Pure Data](https://puredata.info/) (Pd).
+In this course, you will learn how to build sounds and sound effects from scratch, using the open-source graphical programming environment {{% resource_link "68e8ed6b-906b-459d-ace2-0c4b1ffbe230" "Pure Data" %}} (Pd).
 You will learn how to analyze and synthesize everyday sounds and encapsulate them in dynamic sound objects that can be embedded into computer games, animations, movies, virtual environments, sound installations, and theater productions.
 Our work will be guided by Andy Farnell's book _Designing Sound_.

 Learning Outcomes
 -----------------